-After entry to Medicine (usually after completion of the competitive Health Sciences First Year), all medical students undertake two years' training in Dunedin.
-Known as Early Learning in Medicine (ELM), these two years are taught by both DSM and BMS departments.
+After entry to Medicine (usually after completion of the competitive Health Sciences First Year), all medical students undertake two years' training in Dunedin, known as Early Learning in Medicine (ELM).

 We also train medical laboratory scientists (in Dunedin) and radiation therapists (in Wellington).
 These are restricted-entry programmes.